 - 1-1/2 square inch piece fresh ginger, peeled and roughly chopped

 - 2-1/2 pounds boneless skinless chicken thighs (between 8-10), trimmed and cut into 2-inch chunks

-- 2 tablespoons chopped cilantro, plus more for garnishing platter
+- 2 tablespoons chopped cilantro, plus a few whole sprigs for garnish

 - Limes, sliced into wedges, for garnishing platter (optional)